The Telegraph wins 14 Georgia Associated Press Media Editors awards

 Joe Kovac Jr. took home two awards for best deadline reporting.
 His story of Gregg Allman’s death, written in partnership with Stanley Dunlap, was complimented for being “proof that breaking news doesn't have to involve crime or some disaster.”
 Kovac also received third place for an inside story of how two escapees were brought back to Georgia to face charges.

-Kovac, along with Amy Lee Womack, won first place for best non-deadline story.
+Kovac, along with Amy Leigh Womack, won first place for best non-deadline story.
 The profile, which tells the story of a man accused of shooting two Peach County Sheriff's deputies from his son's point of view, was praised for its detail.

 Liz Fabian won first place for best beat reporting for her coverage of Hurricane Irma.